corno/bass-clarinet/README.md

 * fast
 * generates verbose, useful error messages including context of where the error occurs in the input text.
-* can parse json data off a stream, incrementally
 * simple to use
 * tiny